 By selecting the Global option from the Test dropdown, you can schedule a unified run for all or some of the tests available in the project.

-Unlike the scheduler for a single test, this one has an additional section where you can select the tests you want to schedule together.
+Unlike the scheduler for a single test, the Global Scheduler includes an additional section where you can select the tests you want to schedule together.

 Note: The key/value pairs inserted in the overrides section at the bottom of the page will be used for all of the selected tests.
 If you need to add values for an individual test out of the collectively scheduled tests, you must add them for the single test.
-To do so, you have first save the scheduled run.
+To do so, you have to first save the scheduled run.
 Once the schedule is saved, the icon highlighted below will appear next to each individual test.
 You can add override values by clicking on this icon.